Single-Serve Baked Oatmeal Jars

 One of the first recipes I ever blogged about was baked oatmeal.
 Before my site crashed, I had an awesome post about how to make a fast, easy, healthy breakfast that tasted great on its own or could be fancied up with different ingredients.

-Although I don’t have that recipe anymore, I do have a new one that I might love even more: single-serve overnight baked oatmeal.
+Although I don’t have that recipe anymore, I do have a new one that I might love even more.
+Check out these single-serve baked oatmeal jars.

 And just like the original recipe, once you’ve got the basics down, you can mix and match ingredients to create the baked oatmeal that’s just right for you.